GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

   - samdutton
 date: 2020-06-19
 description: Use cross-platform browser features to build sign-in forms that are secure, accessible and easy to use.
-# TODO(kayce): Hero image should be 3200px by 920px
+# TODO(kaycebasques): Hero image should be 3200px by 920px.
 hero: hero.jpg
 alt: Closeup photo of a man holding a phone showing a sign-in page
 thumbnail: thumbnail.jpg